RENTAL ASSISTANCE PORTAL

 RENTAL ASSISTANCE APPLICATION

 Clay County received $3.6 million in funding from the Federal Government as part of the Consolidated Appropriations Act or second stimulus for an Emergence Rental Assistance Program.
 The County also received another $1.2 million for a second phase, or ERAP 2.0 under the American Rescue Plan Act.
 Clay County was a direct recipient due to having over 200,000 residents.
-The County’s portion of funds is for tenants needing rental and/or utility assistance in areas OUTSIDE of Kansas City, MO.
 Payments go to landlords and utility providers in order to make past due bills whole and potentially cover future needs.

 Click the button below to begin the assistance process: